- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 Implementing a combination of these mechanisms can greatly enhance data protection and minimize the risks of data loss for NAS Uniview VX3060-V2 devices.
 It is recommended to consult the product documentation or seek guidance from the manufacturer for specific recommendations and best practices.

-Although NAS VX3060-V2 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS VX3060-V2 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -